-Day 18: Bukhara Meals: B, L, D
+Day 18: Bukhara

-Continue your sightseeing of Bukhara with an out-of-town excursion to visit the Sitorai Mokhi-Khosa, the summer residence of the former Emir of Bukhara where you can see unique mixture of traditional Russian style of architecture harmoniously mixed with local oriental traditions.
-The famous white hall decorated with carved alabaster resembles the halls of Petergof Palace in the suburb of St Petersburg.
+Continue your sightseeing of Bukhara with an out-of-town excursion to visit the summer residence of the last Emir at Sitora-i Mohi Khosa.
+See the unique mixture of traditional Russian style of architecture harmoniously mixed with local oriental traditions.
+The famous white hall decorated with carved alabaster resembles the halls of Petergof Palace in St Petersburg.